-This day was kind of a slow day, but I think we needed a slow day.
+This day was a slow day, but we needed a slow day.
 I know I did.
 I’m still fighting a head cold and my patience for scooter traffic is wearing thin.
 No one walks here.
 If you have to walk somewhere, you ride a scooter.
-I even saw a man carrying a tray with two bowls of soup, on a scooter.
+I even saw a man on a scooter carrying a tray with two bowls of soup.
 For real?
 How far are you taking that soup?
 If that’s not a walking situation, I don’t know if there is one.
 I love riding but I also like walking places, especially when I’m in a new city.
-I think Joe and I both like learning about our surroundings that way and so far none of the cities we’ve been to have been particularly pedestrian friendly.
-Da Nang is probably the best so far and it’s still not great.
-I realize I’m probably being a little hypocritical based on the way I comported myself when I was on a scooter, but I think that’s just the way of the road.
+Joe and I both like learning about our surroundings that way and so far none of the cities we’ve been to have been particularly pedestrian friendly.
+Da Nang was the best so far and it still wasn’t great.
+I realize I’m being hypocritical based on the way I comported myself when I was on a scooter, but I think that’s just the way of the road.
 Whatever mode of transportation you happen to currently be using is the right one and everyone else is a god damn maniac.

 We took a taxi to the airport.
 Shuttle bus drivers?
 Maniacs.

-Here we learned that the Thang Long Not-Raptors, Saigon Heat, Can Tho Catfish, and Houston Texans were all competing for the VBA championship.
+Here we learned that the Thang Long Raptors, Saigon Heat, Can Tho Catfish, and Houston Texans were all competing for the VBA championship.
 Go Catfish.

-We got picked up at the airport in Saigon by our hotel.
+We got picked up in Saigon by our hotel.
 Thank you Silverland Yen for saving us from trying to take the bus again.
-We got our bearings and Joe got to work building us a list of places to eat.
-He found 24 places he wants to eat.
+We got our bearings and Joe got to work building us a list of places he wants to eat.
+He found 24.
 We’re here for 3 days so we only have to have 8 meals a day and we’ll be fine.

 There was a foreign soda in the mini bar that I felt obligated to try.